Back

 • Marketing.
 The dashboard is the main tool in many marketing analytics services, such as Google Analytics, or MixPanel.
 These platforms collect data about website traffic, user behavior, and advertising campaigns and present information in simple and clear graphs.

 • Management.
-Where to find the monthly KPIs of an employee or the whole department?
-How to measure how much time was spent on each task?
+Where do you find the monthly KPIs of an employee or the whole department?
+How do you measure how much time was spent on each task?
 If managers use programs with UI dashboards, they can get this data quickly and easily.
-Project management services such as Trello, ClickUp, and Jira monitor the worktime and productivity of each employee and present them in the form of interactive charts and diagrams.
-Dashboards are also developed for accounting services, such as My CPA Dashboard, so that the chief executive can immediately see the status of the company’s accounts, and plan the budget accordingly.
+Project management services such as Trello, ClickUp, and Jira monitor the work time and productivity of each employee and present them in the form of interactive charts and diagrams.
+Dashboards are also developed for accounting services, such as My CPA Dashboard so that the chief executive can immediately see the status of the company’s accounts, and plan the budget accordingly.

 • Education.
 Schools and universities create internal dashboards to track students’ progress and attendance.
-Such visualization tools are also used by education authorities, for example, to measure the implementation speed of a new studyprogram and check how it affected the learning process.
+Such visualization tools are also used by education authorities, for example, to measure the implementation speed of a new study program and check how it affects the learning process.

 • Health.
 Dashboards also appear in apps targeted at common users.
-For instance, the Health app for iPhones tracks and consolidates data about physical activity over several days.
-Another example is Lifesum, which helps with counting calories: the platform displays the daily intake in graphs and shows how much more you need to meet the goal.
+For instance, the iPhone Health app tracks and consolidates data about physical activity over several days.
+Another example is Lifesum, which helps with counting calories.
+The platform displays the daily intake in graphs and shows how much more you need to meet the goal.

 Looking for a company to outsource your project?